This is our debt free success story.

 The Envelope System

-Next we realized our spending habits were out of control.
-We had to order new credit cards throughout the year because we wore out those magnetic strips from overuse (not really, but you get the point).
+We knew our spending habits were out of control.
+It was almost as if we had to order new credit cards throughout the year because we wore out those magnetic strips from overuse (not really, but you get the point).

 Stop Borrowing Money (Forever)